 True yacon seeds are used to grow new varieties of yacon.
 We’re really pleased to be able to offer true seeds.
 Just a few years ago, yacon was generally considered to be a sterile crop.
 We now have more than 100 new varieties under evaluation at our farm.
 You can get in on the fun by growing your own yacon from seed.
 Yacon is naturally a hybrid crop, so seed grown varieties are always unique.
 You can propagate them from rhizome and establish your own variety.
-There should be more than 100 varieties contributing to this mix in 2017.
-In addition, I am growing several other Smallanthus species in the yacon patch in the hope of getting inter-species crosses, so there is the possibility that some will end up in the mix.
+These seeds are a mix collected from 3 heirloom varieties and 77 of our seedling varieties in 2017.

 30 seeds.
-Germination will be tested and reported here after harvest.
-It is probably safe to expect a germination rate of about 10%, as was the case with 2016 seed.
+Expect a germination rate of about 10%, so perhaps three seedlings from each packet.
+Some people have done much better than that, which probably indicates that we haven’t discovered the perfect conditions for germination yet.
 Make sure to read our instructions for starting yacon seeds, so you get the best possible germination.

 These seeds aren’t cheap, obviously.
 I spend about three hours each day for two or three months hand pollinating and collecting seeds, so that’s what you are paying for.
 The good news is that you should be able to save your own seeds from your seedling plants.
 Ours have all been much better seed producers than the heirloom varieties.